slava-basko/specification-php/README.md

     return $candidate->someMethodThatWillBeAutocompletedInYourIDE();
 }
 ```
+`TypedSpecification` guaranty that `$candidate` will be an instance of `User` class,
+and doc-block `@param User $candidate` helps your IDE to autocomplete `$candidate` methods.

 #### Other
-This lib provided couple of useful prebuilt specifications like `AndSpecification` and `OrSpecification`
+This lib provides couple of useful prebuilt specifications like `AndSpecification` and `OrSpecification`
-that heals you to group up your specifications and create a new one.
+that helps you to group up your specifications and create a new one.
 ```php
 $adultPersonSpecification = new AndSpecification([
     new AdultSpecification(),